The rail network in Switzerland

 Getting a ticket

 Traveling by train in Switzerland is easy and does not require lots of planning ahead: you simply buy a ticket for a specific route and day, and just board any train (for special tickets, exceptions to this rule may apply).
 There is no need to book seats, except for a few international trains and panoramic trains like the Glacier Express.
 The timetable will indicate that for such trains.

 Some regions have a fare network and work with an alternative ticket type: a ticket allows unlimited traveling within a specific area during a certain time frame (e.g. two hours or one day).
 All modes of transport are included.
-Public transport in Zurich works like that.
+Public transport in Zurich works like that, for example.

 Buying point to point tickets isn't necessarily the cheapest or most convenient way to pay for your trips.
 Some rail rail passes allow you to travel by any train, bus or boat on any route, as much as you like.
 There's no need to buy tickets or worry about fare networks.
-This is cheaper and more convenient if you plan to travel a lot.
+This is often cheaper and more convenient.
 There are many rail passes to choose from.
 How to choose is explained here.

 Larger rail stations have a staffed ticket office that sells point to point tickets.
 All rail stations have ticketing machines.
 Rail passes can be purchased online and at ticket offices.
 Find out where you should buy.